The co-Hopfian property of surface braid groups: Preliminaries

 \subsection{Notation and terminology}

-Unless otherwise stated, we always assume that a surface is connected, compact and orientable.
+Unless otherwise stated, we assume that a surface is connected, compact and orientable.
 Let $S=S_{g, p}$ be a surface of genus $g$ with $p$ boundary components, and let $\partial S$ denote the boundary of $S$.
-A simple closed curve in $S$ is said to be {\it essential} in $S$ if it is neither homotopic to a single point of $S$ nor isotopic to a boundary component of $S$.
+A simple closed curve in $S$ is called {\it essential} in $S$ if it is neither homotopic to a single point of $S$ nor isotopic to a boundary component of $S$.
 Let $V(S)$ denote the set of isotopy classes of essential simple closed curves in $S$.
 When there is no confusion, we mean by a curve in $S$ either an essential simple closed curve in $S$ or its isotopy class.
-An essential simple closed curve $\alpha$ in $S$ is said to be {\it non-separating} in $S$ if $S\setminus \alpha$ is connected, and otherwise $\alpha$ is said to be {\it separating} in $S$.
+An essential simple closed curve $\alpha$ in $S$ is called {\it non-separating} in $S$ if $S\setminus \alpha$ is connected, and otherwise $\alpha$ is called {\it separating} in $S$.
 These properties depend only on the isotopy class of $\alpha$.
 For a separating curve $\alpha$ in $S$ and two components $\partial_1$, $\partial_2$ of $\partial S$, we say that $\alpha$ {\it separates} $\partial_1$ and $\partial_2$ if $\partial_1$ and $\partial_2$ are contained in distinct components of $S\setminus \alpha$.

 Let $i\colon V(S)\times V(S)\to \mathbb{Z}_{\geq 0}$ denote the {\it geometric intersection number}, i.e., the minimal cardinality of the intersection of representatives for two elements of $V(S)$.
 If $a$ and $b$ are essential simple closed curves in $S$ with $|a\cap b|=i([a], [b])$, where $[a]$ and $[b]$ denote the isotopy classes of $a$ and $b$, respectively, then we say that $a$ and $b$ {\it intersect minimally}.
 Let $\Sigma(S)$ denote the set of non-empty finite subsets $\sigma$ of $V(S)$ with $i(\alpha, \beta)=0$ for any two elements $\alpha, \beta \in \sigma$.
 We extend $i$ to the symmetric function on $(V(S)\sqcup \Sigma(S))^2$ so that $i(\alpha, \sigma)=\sum_{\beta \in \sigma}i(\alpha, \beta)$ and $i(\sigma, \tau)=\sum_{\beta \in \sigma, \gamma \in \tau}i(\beta, \gamma)$ for any $\alpha \in V(S)$ and $\sigma, \tau \in \Sigma(S)$.
 We say that two elements $\sigma$, $\tau$ of $V(S)\sqcup \Sigma(S)$ are {\it disjoint} if $i(\sigma, \tau)=0$, and otherwise we say that they {\it intersect}.
 We say that two elements $\alpha$, $\beta$ of $V(S)$ {\it fill} $S$ if there exists no element of $V(S)$ disjoint from both $\alpha$ and $\beta$.